lab-cosmo/sphericart/docs/src/maths.rst

 to even further ambiguity in the definitions.

-Within `sphericart` we take an opinionated stance: we compute only real-valued harmonics, we express them as a function of the full Cartesian cooedinates of a point in three dimensions :math:`(x,y,z)` and compute by default "scaled" versions :math:`\tilde{Y}^m_l(x)` which correspond to polynomials of the Cartesian coordinates:
+Within `sphericart` we take an opinionated stance: we compute only real-valued harmonics, we express them as a function of the full Cartesian coordinates of a point in three dimensions :math:`(x,y,z)` and compute by default "scaled" versions :math:`\tilde{Y}^m_l(x)` which correspond to polynomials of the Cartesian coordinates: